SageGrey/exp-exp-exp/improbabilityDrive/1_bib-bib-bib.md

 **Greer, Alex "A historical assessment of home buyout policy: Are we learning or just failing?"**
 Section 1: Policy Learning Theory (Social, Instrumental)

+Graham, Stephen and Nigel Thrift, “Out of Order: Understanding Repair and Maintenance,” Theory, Culture & Society 24, no. 3 (May 2007): 1–25.

+           1. Maintenance and Earth Worms
+           2. Heidegger
+           3. Qualities of maintenance, proliferation of things
+           4. idk
+           5. Maintenance as generative, maintenance is learning
+           6. repair as innovation, variation, improvisation, tinkering.
+Designers not considering maintenance workers.
+           7. MAintenance worker job numbers
+           8. Disussion of Leigh Starrs definition of infrastructure
+           9. Catastrophic failutes vs "deeply prosaic software clitches, crashes and continual neccessary repair"
+           10: Mesh period for new infrastructures
+           11: Global South, Infra. improvisation, informality
+           12: YTK, Internet like farmohouses built by non-union labor
+           13: Cyberspace and electricity
+           14: neoliberal politics impact on electric grid, privitization
+           15:  Auto Repair/Roadside Repair
+           16: Roadside breakdown companies
+           17: Crash Ecology

+           _____________________
+          TODO: add How Buildings Learn 1994 to reading list

+        **ZKN:** What would our lives be like if we took earthworms seriously, took the ground under our feet rather than the skies above our heads, as the place to look as well as, eventually, as the place to be?
+It is as though we have been pointed in the wrong direction., Adam Phillips

+       ZKN: to invent the train is also to invent the plane crash Ltringer and Virilio, 2003, (pg 4).
+Connect to Crisis Card.

+       ZKN: Maintenance as learning.
+Connect to Haussmans plan for paris.

+       ZKN: Parents have to become experts very quickly.

+       ZKN: Commercial buildings are often, in certain senses, in even worse condition, in part because architects themselves rarely consider or take into their designs the business of maintenance and repair: ‘they see the people who do the maintaining as blue collar illiterates and the process of upkeep as trivial, not a part of design concerns’ (Brand, 1994: 112).
+Thus, one:
+. . . survey of fifty-eight new business buildings near London [found that] ‘a staggering one-fifth of the sample said that the need to clean their windows had not even been considered during the design and construction of the

+building’.
+Also light fixtures in the grand lobbies were unreachable for lamp replacement, and internal drains from the flat roofs had no access hatches for inspection and cleaning.
+(1994: 112) (6)

+6 Such associations
+point to the way in which maintenance and repair is increasingly thought of as a generic activity, the model for which can be spread across many realms of everyday life.(16)
+       _________________________

 **Harvey, David.
 1985.
 “On planning the ideology of planning,”** in The Urbanization of Capital.
 Baltimore:
 Johns Hopkins University Press: 165-184.